 Our Plum Island Wastewater Treatment Plant uses primary and secondary treatment methods to remove pollutants, then releases the cleaned water into the Charleston Harbor.

-Wastewater arrives at Plum Island from one of two deep tunnels: the Harbor Tunnel, which conveys all the water from the Peninsula to the treatment plant, and the West Ashley Tunnel, which collects all sewage from the West Ashley area.
+Wastewater arrives at Plum Island from one of two deep tunnels: the Harbor Tunnel, which conveys all the wastewater from the Peninsula to the treatment plant, and the West Ashley Tunnel, which collects all wastewater from the West Ashley area.

 Primary treatment involves physically removing debris and large particles from the wastewater to prepare it for the biological treatment process that occurs later.

-Upon arrival at the plant, wastewater enters 1 of 2 pumping stations.
+Upon arrival at the plant, wastewater enters one of two pumping stations.
 Sewage from West Ashley enters a large caisson, where powerful pumps convey it into stilling basins.
-As the wastewater flows past, mechanical augers grind up large debris, everything from candy wrappers to rope, and filter it out for disposal.
+Mechanical augers grind up large debris, everything from candy wrappers to rope, and filter it out for disposal.

-Next, wastewater enters grit removal tanks, where heavy inorganics such as sand, gravel, seeds, and coffee grounds settle to the bottom by gravity.
+Next, wastewater enters grit removal tanks, where heavy inorganic material such as sand, gravel, seeds, and coffee grounds settle to the bottom by gravity.
 The wastewater then flows into the primary settling basins, where smaller particles settle out, and mechanical devices skim off oil and solids that float to the top.

 Once solids and large particles are removed, the wastewater flows into large aeration basins, where air is injected to aid the growth of microorganisms that naturally live in wastewater.
 Diffused air enters these 30-foot-deep tanks from the bottom, creating bubbles that make the water appear as if it is boiling.

 The microorganisms, called “activated sludge,” clean the wastewater by digesting organic materials and other contaminants.
-Wastewater remains in the aeration basins for about 3 hours to allow time for the microorganisms to grow and consume the bacteria.
+Wastewater remains in the aeration basins for about three hours to allow time for the microorganisms to grow and consume the bacteria.

 The nearly clean waster now flows into final settling tanks where any remaining particles are settled out.
-Finally, sodium hypochlorite is injected into the water to kill any remaining bacteria.
+Finally, sodium hypochlorite is injected into the water to kill the remaining bacteria.
 The resulting effluent is then released into the Ashley River; it is cleaner than the river water and is not harmful to the harbor ecosystem.